 Hanukkah today is symbolized by a 9-branch menorah or hanukkiah.
-In Jewish tradition eight branches stand for the eight days that one jar of holy oil fed the seven branches of the Menorah in the rededicated Temple.
-(One jar should have lasted one day.)
+Eight branches stand for the eight days that one jar of holy oil fed the seven branches of the Menorah in the rededicated Temple.
+One jar should have lasted one day.

-The ninth or middle branch stands for that jar of oil.
-It's called the shamash, the attendant that served (fed) the other eight.
+The ninth branch stands for that jar of oil.
+It's called the shamash, the attendant, that served the other eight.